marcopennekamp/lore/spec/01-introduction.md

 - The **Matchbox** Update (Pattern matching across the board, switch/match expression)
 - The **Monads** Update (Monadic collections, monadic options, generalized `for`)
 - The **Torchlight** Update (Visibility for types, functions, properties, and potentially namespaces)
-- The **Specialization** Update (Dynamic specialization, attaching components at run-time, dynamic generalization, removing components at run-time)
+- The **Specialization** Update (Dynamic specialization, attaching components at run-time, dynamic generalization, removing components at run-time, component life cycle functions)